Meteor-Community-Packages/Meteor-CollectionFS/README.md

    }
  });
 ```
+*Need to figure out how to prevent Meteor to reload when uploading to the public folder*

 ###Sorry:
 * This is made as ```Make it work, make it fast```, well it's not fast - yet